 Louise’s portfolio includes VCAL, Foundation Skills, and teaching areas of Business, Design, Personal Services, Health and Community Services.

-planning, occupational health and safety and student support services.
-She is also the Executive Sponsor for the $20 million Learning and Library Hub Project, in partnership with the
+Andrew is responsible for the leadership of the Corporate Services portfolio that includes digital innovation and information technology, facilities management, master planning, projects, procurement and contracts and disability support services.
+He is also the Executive Sponsor for the $20 million Learning and Library Hub Project, in partnership with the Warrnambool City Council.

 Master of Ed (Adult Education) Hons, Bachelor of Training and Development, Diploma of Quality Auditing

 Diploma of Management, Diploma of Business, Diploma of Training & Assessment, Professional Member of AHRI

 Karen commenced with South West TAFE in 2011 as Educational Manager and has worked across a variety of innovation, quality, and large projects within SWTAFE.
 Karen was then promoted from the People and Culture Manager into the current Executive Manager of Education looking after People and Culture, Data Analytics, Education and Quality Partner Team, Internal Communications, The Registrar Office.

 Professional interests are Aboriginal Education, Workplace Culture, and Wellbeing and Quality Training.